codesquadnest/tesla-smart-charger/README.md

    To test your configuration you can call (GET) `<tesla-smart-charger>/config`

-   The default behavior, with no extra configuration, is that the charging amps will be reduced by the `downStep` configuration.
-For example, if `downStep` is set to 0.5, the charging amps will be configured to half of the current amps.
+   The default behavior, with no extra configuration, is that the charging amps will be reduced by the `downStepPercentage` configuration.
+For example, if `downStepPercentage` is set to 0.5, the charging amps will be configured to half of the current amps.
 If it's set to 0.25, it will be configured to 25% of the current amps.

    Importantly, Tesla Smart Charger will never send wake-up commands to the car.
 It will only be triggered when the car is online and charging.
 It's not expected to cause any battery drains.